KingEdwardI/git-worktree/README.md

 So far it's solved most of the issues I've had, but it could be better.

 1. If needed, make the script executable:
     - `chmod +x git-worktree.sh`
 2. Copy the script into your preferred bin folder.
     - `cp git-worktree.sh /usr/bin/local/gwt`
     - **Note:** This is not required, you can put the script anywhere.
       I just find it convenient to have it in a static location.
 3. Add an alias to your .bashrc, .zshrc, etc.
     - `alias gwt=". gwt"`
+    - Alternatively: `alias gwt=". /path/to/git-worktree.sh`

 Now you should be good to go.
 Open a new shell and test it out by simply running `gwt`.
 It should print the help menu.